 In my Infographics Made Simple workshop session at the 2018 TCEA Chromebook Academy, I shared some of the infographic templates I had made.
 Since I first wrote the blog entries, Infographic-Creation Strategies for the Art-Challenged and Infographic Templates with Google Slides, I’ve learned a few more tricks.
 These tips come in the form of Chrome extensions or add-ons.
-May I share them with you?
+Microsoft user looking for Powerpoint templates for infographics?
+Here are over 15 templates to get you started.
+May I share some of my tips with you?

 Tip #1 – Citing Images on the Web

 “Any librarians in the room?”
 I always ask that question when facilitating a workshop.
 It is a tell-tale sign that the tip I’m about to share involves potential copyright violations.
 Potential since classroom fair use use is okay, sharing online…not so much.
 When you do a Google search for images to include in your infographics, seek out creative commons copyright images.
 Many often don’t know that in a Google Image Search, you can find the ones labelled “Reuse with modification.”

 For example, here are standard Google Image search results for the word, “excellence:”

 Those results look pretty good.
 Here’s what the search results are when you modify your search.
 To do that, select Tools, then Usage Rights, then “Labelled for Reuse.”
 The changes to your search look like this:

 When the usage rights are modified, your image results are different, as shown below.

 You may have to go through several pages of images (try these image sites first) before finding the right one.
 You can rely on tools like Cite This For Me, Apogee, MyBib, and EasyBib to get the citation for the image in MLA/APA format.
 Here’s what Cite This For Me looks like in action with an image that captures “Excellence.”
 Note the citation Cite This For Me provides appears below the image.